 Shuffling song lists

-These are just several scenarios for using a list randomizer, but we are sure you can come up with many more.
+These are just several scenarios for using a list shuffler, but we are sure you can come up with many more.

 Is the randomized list truly random?